cschorn01/2.4GHz_Lora_for_rp2040_with_FreeRTOS/README.md

 ## Description

-The **Lora_Pico_Driver** project is an open source project based on the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), [Lora Radio](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280), and [freeRTOS](https://www.freertos.org/).
+The **LoRa_rp2040_Driver** project is an open source project based on the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), [Lora Radio](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280), and [freeRTOS](https://www.freertos.org/).
 It's goal is to give hobbyists and developers a strong starting point for their projects involving Lora.
 This project is the [PHY layer](https://lora-developers.semtech.com/documentation/tech-papers-and-guides/lora-and-lorawan) of the Lora modem, with [LoraWAN](https://lora-developers.semtech.com/documentation/tech-papers-and-guides/lora-and-lorawan) functionality coming soon.

 ## Functionality
-An open driver for [Lora](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280) on a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) would not easily allow for the expansion of an application.
+An open driver for [LoRa](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280) on a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) would not easily allow for the expansion of an application.
 Adding [freeRTOS](https://www.freertos.org/) to the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) allows an application developer to easily create new functionalities.
-For example, it would be challenging to add a new sensor to a sensor array with [Lora](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280) in a single superloop, but with freeRTOS we can create a new task, or individually addressable superloop, that interacts with the [Lora](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280) task independently of the original sensor array.
+For example, it would be challenging to add a new sensor to a sensor array with [LoRa](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280) in a single superloop, but with freeRTOS we can create a new task, or individually addressable superloop, that interacts with the [LoRa](https://www.semtech.com/products/wireless-rf/lora-connect/sx1280) task independently of the original sensor array.
 In this project there are three tasks, and main():
 1. `vSimpleLEDTask` is a few lines to show the structure of a task with the setup being above the infinite loop, and the blinking of the onboard pico